 In the Production section (chapters 3–6), we explore how economic and political structures as well as the cultural context affect media production.
-In chapter 3, we consider how the various sources of funding for media (e.g., subscriptions, advertising, public-funding, etc.) shape the types of incentives media organizations have to produce certain types of content.
-In chapter 4, we evaluate the debates over how concentrated media ownership grants extraordinary power to relatively few people and may serve to create less diverse media content.
-Then, in chapter 5, we turn to exploring the role of governments in regulating and managing media.
-Last, chapter 6 maps out the culture of media workers with a particular emphasis on the field of journalism.
+In Chapter 3, we consider how the various sources of funding for media (e.g., subscriptions, advertising, public-funding, etc.) shape the types of incentives media organizations have to produce certain types of content.
+In Chapter 4, we evaluate the debates over how concentrated media ownership grants extraordinary power to relatively few people and may serve to create less diverse media content.
+Then, in Chapter 5, we turn to exploring the role of governments in regulating and managing media.
+Lastly, Chapter 6 maps out the culture of media workers with a particular emphasis on the field of journalism.

-The Content section (chapters 7–9) highlight research examining which topics and types of people are either represented or left out in various forms of mass media.
-Chapter 7 explores how news organizations cover politics and considers debates over issues like liberal bias in the news, the growth of partisan news outlets, and role of new forms of media in politics like citizen journalism and social media.
-In chapter 8, we explore representations of gender and sexuality in mass media, giving particular attention to entertainment media and rising concerns about gendertrollling online.
-Similarly, chapter 9 covers representations of race and social class in media and how they often intersect.
+The Content section (chapters 7–9) highlights research examining which topics and types of people are either represented or left out in various forms of mass media.
+Chapter 7 explores how news organizations cover politics and considers debates over issues like liberal bias in the news, the growth of partisan news outlets, and the role of new forms of media in politics like citizen journalism and social media.
+In Chapter 8, we explore representations of gender and sexuality in mass media, giving particular attention to entertainment media and rising concerns about gendertrollling online.
+Similarly, Chapter 9 covers representations of race and social class in media and how they often intersect.

 Finally, in the Audiences section (chapters 10 and 11), we ask how media content affects people and how people push back against it.
 Chapter 10 examines the expansive body of research on how people use media and how media can shape what people think about and how they think about it.
-But lest we conclude that people are helpless in the face of mass media, chapter 11 returns to the concept of agency and describes forms of resistance and activism to challenge media messages and systems of representation.
+But lest we conclude that people are helpless in the face of mass media, Chapter 11 returns to the concept of agency and describes forms of resistance and activism to challenge media messages and systems of representation.

 Every book involves choices.
 As the authors of this book, we attempt to offer an overview of the field that represents all three levels of analysis, rather than doing a deep dive on just one.
 The thought of how many important areas of research, intriguing sociological questions, and cool studies we have had to leave out of All Media Are Social weighs heavily on us.
 But we see this book as a starting point and as an invitation to media sociology.
 We hope that what you learn here will spark an interest that will lead you to read more in the field and conduct some research of your own.</BODY>